Michael Vick: Philadelphia Eagles

+2009 season

 Vick signed a one-year contract with the Philadelphia Eagles on August 13, 2009.
 The contract was worth $1.6 million, with no money guaranteed.
 It contained a team option for the 2010 season worth $5 million.
 Vick was allowed to participate in all team practices and meetings as well as the Eagles' last two preseason games.
 He was eligible to play in the third week of the regular season.
 Starting quarterback Donovan McNabb told reporters he gave coach Andy Reid the idea to sign Vick.

 Vick was activated to the 53-man roster in mid-September and played sparingly for the rest of the season as McNabb's backup.
-In week 13 against the Falcons, Vick both threw and ran for a touchdown, his first scores since December 2006.
+In week 13 against the Atlanta Falcons, Vick both threw and ran for a touchdown, his first scores since December 2006.
 Vick was voted by teammates as the winner of the Ed Block Courage Award in December.
 The award honors players who "exemplify commitment to the principles of sportsmanship and courage".
 "It means a great deal to me," Vick said at the time.
 "I was voted unanimously by my teammates.
 They know what I've been through.
 I've been through a lot.
 It's been great to come back and have an opportunity to play and be with a great group of guys.
 I'm just ecstatic about that and I enjoy every day."
 The Eagles finished the season with an 11–5 record, making the playoffs.
-In the team's NFC wildcard game against the Dallas Cowboys on January 9, 2010, Vick threw the longest touchdown pass of his career to rookie Jeremy Maclin for a 76-yard touchdown.
+In the team's NFC Wild Card Round game against the Dallas Cowboys on January 9, 2010, Vick threw the longest touchdown pass of his career to rookie Jeremy Maclin for a 76-yard touchdown.
 The Eagles lost the game 34–14.